BEST STARTS FOR KIDS

 TOO DIFFICULT ZONE

-Regardless of whether I'm helped, or not, this level of knowledge is beyond my ability to understand and retain.
-The skills at this level are also too complex at this time.
+Regardless of whether I'm helped, or not, this level of knowledge, or skill, is beyond my ability to understand and retain.

-By working in the Area of Proximal Development children gain a sense of satisfaction as they learn new skills and knowledge.
-And they can retain them to use independently at a later time.
+Working in the Proximal Zone of Development encourages children and positively challenges them.
+They gain a sense of satisfaction as they learn new skills and knowledge.

-And sadly, by regularly working in the Too Difficult Zone it's more than likely to create a negative attitude towards learning in general over time.
+Working in the Too Difficult Zone causes children stress.
+It's more than likely to create a negative attitude towards learning over time.

 And this theory explains why some children are able to learn new information more quickly than others.
 Their zone of proximal development encompasses a wider range of things because their independent (or foundational) learning level is more advanced.